 Here we are standing happily in Furth, at the foot of the Göttweiger Berg.
 The sun is laughing and its laughter will intensify very, very much during the day.
 We expect temperatures of over 30 degrees.

-They're digging up in Furth.
-That doesn't bother me.
-We go through the cellar alley to the Zellergraben
+They're digging up the street in Furth.
+That doesn't bother us as pedestrians.
+We go through the cellar alley to the Zellergraben.

 When I look for the sign "Zellergraben", a man immediately offers me help and also apricots as food for the journey.
 Thanks!

-The Zellergraben (zeller ditch) is not only called that, it is also one.
+The Zellergraben (zeller ditch) is not only called so, it is also one.
 Impressive loess walls provide cool shade.
-The loess nourishes the vines, which thrive magnificently above it
+The loess nourishes the vines, which thrive magnificently above it.

 Soon the path leads through the vineyards.

 It's worth taking a look back.
 Göttweig Abbey is resplendent on the Austrian Monte Casino.

 The Roman town of Mautern is reached after just less than one hour.